 Tips for making this Italian Fried Rice recipe:

 - Make your rice ahead of time.
-Not only does this save time, but using older rice for fried rice ensures that you don’t get soggy rice.
+Not only does this save time, but using older rice ensures that nothing gets soggy.

 - Use al fresco sweet Italian chicken sausage.
 These sausages are fully cooked, so there is no need to make sure they are cooked through.
 Just crisp them up and go.

 - Chop ahead of time.
-Meal prepping isn’t my forte, at all.
+Meal prepping isn’t my forte.
 But chopping your veggies ahead of time will mean you can get this meal on the table in 15 minutes or less.
-Seriously.
-If you’re not a fan of a stinky fridge (I feel you) then just chop the sausage, pepper, and zucchini.
-Leave the onion and garlic for the day

 - If your kids will not be happy seeing the zucchini, try peeling the zucchini before dicing it.
 You could also use